-Dr Jessica Wormald (BA MSc PhD) is a forensic caseworker at J P French Associates.
-She has carried out research into the effects of language contact on the varieties of English spoken in Leicester and Bradford using forensic approaches, and more innovative ultrasound and automatic methods.
+Dr Jessica Wormald (BA MSc PhD) is a forensic consultant at J P French Associates where she has worked on over two hundred cases.
+She has carried out research into the effects of language contact on the varieties of English spoken in Leicester and Bradford using forensic analysis methods, and more innovative ultrasound and automatic approaches.
 She is a member of the International Association for Forensic Phonetics and Acoustics (IAFPA) and the British Association of Academic Phoneticians (BAAP).

 2009 – BA (First class) English Language and Linguistic Science, University of York